 Rabbi Jordan Gerson was ordained at the Ziegler School of Rabbinic Studies in Los Angeles in 2011.
 RJ, as students call him, worked in congregational life for 3 years before returning to his hometown of St. Louis to work with Hillel in August 2014.
 He earned his BA from Binghamton University in Jewish Studies with a focus in Jewish History and holds a MA in Rabbinic Literature from the American Jewish University.
 Today, RJ is happy to be back in St. Louis with his wife, Becky, and their three daughters, Daliya, Ashira, and Nessa.
 RJ loves introducing students to the rich compendium of knowledge that Judaism has to offer in new and innovative ways and with a modern lens.
 When he’s not in the office, Rabbi Jordan loves going to the zoo with his kids and reading and watching movies.

 After growing up in a small town in southern New York and going to school in Boston, Miriam has been enjoying St. Louis and the Midwest.
-She graduated from Tufts University in 2013 with a degree in sociology and studio art, where she was also very involved with Hillel.
-She joined the WashU Hillel staff in July 2013 and is thrilled to be starting her new position as Assistant Director.
-Miriam heads up Hillel's program staff, who work to help students “do Jewish” in whatever ways they find most meaningful.
+She graduated from Tufts University in 2013 with a degree in sociology and studio art, where she was also very involved with Hillel, theater, and social justice organizations.
+She joined the WashU Hillel staff in July 2013 and has served as Program & Engagement Associate and Director of Programming & Engagement prior to becoming Assistant Director.
+On campus, Miriam heads up Hillel's program and engagement team, who work to help students “do Jewish” in whatever ways they find most meaningful.
 Whether that means religious services, Jewish learning, community service, purely social events, or just hanging out with other Jews at the Hillel house, her and her team are here to help you figure out how to make your Jewish college experience as awesome as possible!
-Miriam also runs our Birthright Israel program, which has taken hundreds of WashU students to Israel for a trip of a lifetime, and Hillel's internship programs.
-When she’s not at Hillel, you can find her with an SLR camera in one hand, a recipe for gluten-free goodies in the other, an art museum ticket stub in her pocket, and a book in her purse.
+She also cultivates WashU Hillel alumni communities outside St. Louis.
+In her spare time, Miriam enjoys exploring St. Louis, finding the best gluten & dairy free foods around the city, crafting and photography, volunteering, and hanging out with her cat/best friend Nugget.

 Leah Rose Staffin